davvidbaker/flambe/frontend/README.md

 npm start
 ```

-_When struggling to upgrade a package, this tends to work:_
+_When struggling to upgrade a package, this tends to work (after updating version number in `package.json`):_

 ```
 lerna clean --yes && npm i && lerna bootstrap --hoist && npm start